AdobeDocs/experience-manager-learn.en/help/foundation/security/develop-for-cross-origin-resource-sharing.md

 ---
 # Develop for Cross-Origin Resource Sharing (CORS)

 A short example of leveraging [!DNL CORS] to access AEM content from an external web application via client-side JavaScript.
+This example uses the CORS OSGi configuration to enable CORS access on AEM.
+The OSGi configuration approach is viable when:

++ A single origin is accessing AEM Publish content
++ CORS access is required for AEM Author

+If multi-origin access to AEM Publish is required, refer to [this documenation](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/deployments/configurations/cors.html?lang=en#dispatcher-configuration).

 >[!VIDEO](https://video.tv.adobe.com/v/18837?quality=12&learn=on)